‘Serpent’ vs. ‘Snake’: What’s the Difference?

 In Indian mythology, the Nagas are a race of semi-divine serpent beings.
 Often depicted as half-human, half-snake, they are associated with waters and are believed to guard treasure.
 The Nagas showcase how serpents in mythology can be complex characters, neither wholly good nor evil, but powerful and worthy of respect.

-Selected for You: Cacoon or Cocoon?
+See also Cacoon or Cocoon?
 Which Is Correct?

 These tales often use ‘serpent’ and ‘snake’ interchangeably, leveraging both terms to evoke a sense of awe, mystery, and otherworldliness.
 The choice of word often depends more on the tone and style of the storyteller than on any inherent difference in meaning.